2D Seiberg-like dualities for orthogonal gauge groups: Hori duality

 $ Z^{M,N} $ is the contribution of the mesonic singlet fields and $ Z^{O(1),N}_{(ab)}(\tau,z,-\xi+z/2) $ comes from fundamental fields in the dual theory.

 Let us check the dualities for $N=1$, which require that

 and in terms of contributions of sectors,

-Note that the equalities \eqref{EG:SO(1)N=1/O+(1)} and \eqref{EG:O+(1)N=1/SO(1)} imply \eqref{EG:O-(1)N=1/O-(1)}.\footnote{This is related to the fact that the duality between $O_-(k)$ theory can be derived from the duality between $SO(k)$ and $O_-(N-k+1)$ theory by a suitable $Z_2$ orbifolding. \cite{Hori:2011pd}} The duality between two $O_-(1)$ theories have additional mapping of states that the twisted (resp. untwisted) sector of the theory A corresponds to the untwisted (resp. twisted) sector of the theory B. We numerically checked that
+Note that the equalities \eqref{EG:SO(1)N=1/O+(1)} and \eqref{EG:O+(1)N=1/SO(1)} imply \eqref{EG:O-(1)N=1/O-(1)}.\footnote{This is related to the fact that the duality between $O_-(k)$ theory can be derived from the duality between $SO(k)$ and $O_-(N-k+1)$ theory by a suitable $Z_2$ orbifolding. \cite{Hori:2011pd}} The duality between two $O_-(1)$ theories have additional mapping of states that the twisted (resp. untwisted) sector of the theory A corresponds to the untwisted (resp. twisted) sector of the theory B. At the appendix E, we prove analytically